dispread/colorsearch/README.md

 Replaces valid css color search queries with a site with the given color.

 ### How do I use it
-Install the addon and search for "cyan" or any other valid css color
+Install the addon and search for "cyan" or any other valid css color.

+### Can I contribute
+Yes please.
+I suck at js big time.